razorbjc/Maya-Tools-2018/README.md

 <br>Removes all namespaces.
 May need to be run multiple times for stacked namespaces

 <b>replaceTopo.py</b>
-<br>A UI that allows the user to replace all instances of a geometry in a scene with newer/higher-res geo (even if the old geometry's tranforms have been lost/frozen).
-An 'Old Mesh' is used as a wrap deformer on the 'New Mesh'.
-Then that 'Old Mesh' blendshapes
-into all the 'Old Targets', leaving a duplicate of 'New Mesh' in that position.
-Users can choose to put the duplicates into a new group, or replace the existing old meshes.
+<br>Can swap all objects of a certain topology with new geo(even if the object transforms have been lost/frozen).
+Good for updating low-res/proxy trees, rocks, or woodplanks with high-res models for environments.
+<br> 1.
+Define an 'Old Mesh' which will be an example of object/topology you want to replace.
+<br> 2.
+Define a "New Mesh, which is what you want to replace the old meshes with.
+Should overlap in space with the 'Old Mesh"
+<br> 3.
+Define which target objects you want to replace, then hit 'Run'

 <b>smartCombine.py</b>
 <br>Will combine objects while retaining the pivot, name, hierarchy, and display layer of the last selected object.
 History is deleted.